 They should also be completed regularly throughout a placement to demonstrate effective review and appraisal and should not be left until the end of each stage of training or clinical placement.

 There are a number of WPBAs on Portfolio Online.
 For a description of each one, see our article: The different Work Place Based Assessments.

 WPBAs on Portfolio Online can be started by either trainees or assessors.
 If a trainee initiates an assessment, they request an assessment on Portfolio Online and can complete certain areas on the form before sending it to an assessor.
 A synopsis field, for example, can be used to indicate what evidence the assessment is intending to demonstrate.

 Assessments which are multi-user need to be submitted by both parties completing the form.
 It should be noted that if one person saves their work as a draft, this cannot be seen by the other party.
 Only when work is submitted, can it be viewed by the other party completing the form.

 For information on who can be an assessor for a WPBA, read Who can complete a WPBA?

-Once a WPBA has been submitted, it automatically becomes an activity in a trainee's portfolio.
+Once a WPBA has been submitted (by both parties where necessary), it automatically becomes an activity in a trainee's portfolio.
 Once an activity, it can then be mapped to curricula to demonstrate competency.